baquies-since1995/OED-Expanded/introduction.md

 # Original Edition Delta | Expanded Edition

-*by William "Baquies" Heilman and Dan "Delta" Collins*

-An expanded presentation of the Original Edition Delta houserules for 1974 era Dungeons and Dragons formulated by Dan Collins.
+An expanded presentation of the Original Edition Delta houserules for 1974 era Dungeons and Dragons formulated by Dan "Delta" Collins.

 ## What is Original Edition Delta?